Frostielocks/Zoo-ArchiMate/README.md

 We provide several different ways to consult the ArchiMate model.

 ### Source
-Using the source of the diagram.
-The diagram is developed in .archi format.
+The model is developed using .archi format.
 An xml file is also included in ```/exports/``` if you would like to

 ### HTML Documentation Site